jhorgan3672/usaceMap/README.md

 # usaceMap
-An interactive map of USACE divions, districts, and office locations using Leaflet.
+An interactive map of USACE divisions, districts, and office locations using Leaflet.